-LESSON CXLIV.
+LESSON CXLIV

-THE LAST GOSPEL MESSAGE TO THE WORLD.
+THE LAST GOSPEL MESSAGE TO THE WORLD

-1. We have found in Daniel, chapters 2, 7, 8, 9, the rise and fall of the four universal kingdoms; viz., Babylon, Medo-Persia, Greecc and Rome, and all these lines of prophecy reach to the end of probationary time.

-2. In Revelation, chapters 5, 6, 8, verse 1, we have found that the seven seals illustrating by symbols the great apostasy of Christianity and persecution of the saints, and, by signs in the sun, moon and stars, the approaching end.

-3. The seven trumpets in chapters 8 and 9 represent events in the political world reaching to the judgment.

-4. In Revelation 12 we have a symbolic history of the church reaching to the end.

-5. Chapter 13 of Revelation contains symbols representing the history of Catholic Europe and Protestant America, and brings us down to the second advent of Christ.

-6. The Catholic church and her union with the civil governments of Europe, and the other state churches (her daughters) are . the objects of prophecy under the symbol of a woman and a beast in Revelation 17 and 18, and all these are destroyed when Jesus comes.

-7. All the above and other prophecies reaching to the end of probation have been fulfilled, but the very closing events of each line of prophecy, whereby all may know that the end is very near.
-Luke 21: 25-28; Matt.
-24: 19-34.

-8. A message based upon the fulfillment of these prophecies has been and is now being given to the world, warning all of the end of probation and advising all to get ready for the coming of Jesus.
+- 1. We have found in Daniel, chapters, 2, 7, 8, 9, the rise and fall of the four universal kingdoms; viz, Babylon, Medo-Persia, Greece and Rome, and all these lines of prophecy reach to the end of probationary time. - 2.
+In Revelation, chapters 5, 6, 8, verse 1, we have found that the seven seals illustrating by symbols the great apostasy of Christianity and persecutions of the saints, and, by signs in the sun, moon and stars, the approaching end. - 3.
+The seven trumpets in chapters 8 and 9 represent events in the political world reaching to the judgment. - 4.
+In Revelation 12 we have a symbolic history of the land church reaching to the end. - 5.
+Chapter 13 of Revelation contains symbols representing the history of Catholic Europe and Protestant America, and brings us down to the second advent of Christ. - 6.
+The Catholic church and her union with the civil governments of Europe, and the other state churches (her daughters) are the objects of prophecy under the symbol of a woman and a beast in Revelation 17 and 18, and all these are destroyed when Jesus comes. - 7.
+All the above and other prophecies reaching to the end of probation have been fulfilled except the very closing events of each line of prophecy, whereby all may know that the end is very near.
+Luke 21:25-28; Matt.
+24:19-34. - 8.
+A message based upon the fulfillment of these prophecies has been and is now being given to the world, warning all of the end of probation and advising all to get ready-for the coming of Jesus.
 Matt.
-24:44; Luke 12:40; 21:31-36.

-9. The sealing message of Rev. 7: 1-4 is also being proclaimed, restoring the seal, the Sabbath of God.
+24:44; Luke 12:40, 21:31-36. - 1.
+9. The sealing message of Rev. 7:1-4 is also being proclaimed, restoring the seal, the Sabbath of Coden and the seal of the Sabbath of Coden and the seal of th

-10. At the same time, the warning against worshiping the beast and his image and against receiving the mark of the beast is being proclaimed to the world.
-Rev. 14: 9-12.

-11. The proclamation of these messages is developing two classes of people, to wit:

-(a) Believers in the second coming of Christ, and these prepare for his appearing and will be saved at last.
+- 10. At the same time, the warning against worshiping the beast and his image and against receiving the mark of the beast is being proclaimed to the world.
+Rev. 14:9-12. - 11.
+The proclaimation of these messages is developing two classes of people, to wit: - (a) Believers in the second coming of Christ, and these prepare for his appearing and will be saved at last.
 Heb.
-9:28; Matt.
-24:44-47; Rev. 14:1-5.

-(b) Unbelievers who reject these messages, and hence do not prepare for the coming of Jesus, but receive the mark of the beast.
+9: 28: Matt.
+24:44-47; Rev. 14:1-5. - (b) Unbelievers who reject these messages, and hence do not prepare for the coming of Jesus, but receive the mark of the beast.
 All these will be destroyed when Jesus comes.
 Matt.
-24:48-51; Rev. 14:9-14.

-12. When all have heard these messages and have decided whether they will receive or reject them, then probation closes forever.
-Rev. 22:11; Luke 13:24, 25; Jer.
+24:48-51; Rev. 14:9-14. - 12.
+When all have heard these messages and have decided whether they will receive or reject them, then probation closes forever.
+Rev. 22:11; Luke 1 3:24, 25; Jer.
 8:20.

-1. Which prophetic lines in Daniel reach to the end?

-2. How far down the stream of time do the seven seals bring us?
+- 1. Which prophetic lines in Daniel reach to the end? - How far down the stream of time do the seven seals bring us? 🗹

-3. To which event do the trumpets bring us?
+3. To which event do the trumpets bring us? fait 1